 4. Customer story: Day 16

 A lot of customer success, for us, is helping users uncover features and use cases that may not have been obvious to them from the start.
 To do that, we try and capture a lot of stories about how customers are using Groove.

-We share some of those stories in our automated emails, to give users new ideas, and to show them the value that they can get out of the product.
+We share some of those stories across a host of automated customer service touchpoints to give users new ideas and show them the value that they can get out of the product.